ParineetKaur/ParineetKaur/About_Me.md

 - 👋 Hi, I’m @ParineetKaur
 - 👀 I take interest in web and app development.
 Alongside, I have come to develop an interest in C++ because it is fast and efficient.
 Because most of the major operating systems are built with C++ code, it becomes even more essential to understand.
-- 🌱 I’m currently learning Swift because it is very dynamic and also enables me to be more intereactive with developing tools.
+- 🌱 I'm currently immersed in learning SQL using the DBMS SQLite, exploring the art of managing and querying databases to uncover valuable insights.
 - 📫 How to reach me: Email -> parneetk03@gmail.com